Skip to main content

 if (session?.user?.role === 'selfservice_admin') {

-// Show admin features
+// Show global admin features

 }